lastoftype/tic-tac-toe/README.md

 - Challenge: Use React Hooks and Context to create a tic tac toe app for 2 players.

+## Demo

+This project can be viewed here: https:///tic2.lastoftype.now.sh

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts